Skip to content

 The li instruction loads the 4-byte integer 0x80400000 to the stack pointer register sp. li is an example of integer computation instructions because it modifies a register with an integer.
 Other examples of integer computation include addition, multiplication, division, bitwise shift, bitwise AND/OR/XOR operations, etc.

 After setting sp, the call instruction transfers the control to main() in hello.c.
 The call instruction is an example of control transfer instructions, and it does two things: (1) point the program counter to the first instruction of main(); (2) set the ra register to the address of call _end in hello.s, which is the instruction next to call main.
-Intuitively, sp specifies the memory that main() can use on the stack and ra specifies the return address, i.e., the program counter after main() returns.
+Intuitively, sp specifies the stack memory that main() can use and ra means return address, i.e., the program counter after main() returns.
 We make this intuition concrete by reading the code of main().

 In main()